GOA-UVa/rimopy/README.md

 functionalities:

 - **eli**: Main module, which calculates the Extraterrestrial Lunar Irradiance for a given data.
 - **esi**: Calculates the Extraterrestrial Solar Irradiance using data from Wehrli 1985.
-This data is modified beforehand with **/utils/wehrli_gauss**
+The methodology for calculating this data can be chosen by the user, creating an instance of ESICalculator selecting the methodology and data source they want.
 - **coefficients**: Contains the coefficient data from the ROLO model.
 - **correction_factor**: Calculates the correction factor as stated in RIMO papers.
 - **spice_iface**: Encapsulates the access to functionalities from SPICE Toolbox.